Malmsbury Youth Justice Centre: History

+In October 2025 it was announced that the centre would be reopened from April 2026, with 30 beds will be opened for lower-risk cohort aged 17 years and over as part of a new rehabilitation model, at a cost of $151 million over five years.

 Incidents and controversy

 August 2022 escape

 In August 2024, two offenders escaped from Malmsbury by breaking through the roof of the admissions unit.
 The escape occurred amid significant staff shortages.
 Reports indicated the centre had not met its staffing requirements for several nights before and after the escape.
 Malmsbury staff had also reported anxiety and pressure due to the shortages.
 In response to the escape, the Victorian state government permanently closed the affected unit.
 The two offenders were both located and returned to custody two days later.

 September 2022 violence

 On 20 September 2022, violence at Malmsbury left several staff member injured, including two with serious head wounds.
 The violence occurred in a high-security unit.

 October 2023 riot

 In October 2023, a violent riot at Malmsbury resulted in thirteen offenders facing charges.
-Unrest lead to two the hospitalisation of two offenders and some were alleged to have produce child abuse material and attempted to escape.
+Unrest lead to the hospitalisation of two offenders and some were alleged to have produce child abuse material and attempted to escape.
 Court documents revealed some offenders sexually assaulted children with this being filmed.
 Offenders were also alleged to have stolen security passes, taken hostages, and committed serious assault.
 One offender was injured so badly in the violence they were unidentifiable.